duanewood/cloudli/README.md

 ```
 Backs up firestore documents with an optional `docSetId`.
 If docSetId is not specified and no other selection options are supplied, will include all documents in the database.
 The specified `docSetId` must be defined in config (see [above](#Document-Sets-(DocSets))).

-The backup files will be places in a subdirectory with a name based on the current timestamp.
+The backup files will be placed in a subdirectory with a name based on the current timestamp.
 A summary of the contents of the backup will be written to a markdown file named `backup-summary.md` in the timestamp subdirectory.

 ### Options